General Electric: Former divisions

 The former GE Plastics division was sold in August 2007 and is now SABIC Innovative Plastics.

 On May 4, 2008, it was announced that GE would auction off its appliances business for an expected sale of $5–8 billion.
 However, this plan fell through as a result of the recession.

-The former GE Appliances and Lighting segment was dissolved in 2014 when GE's appliance division was attempted to be sold to Electrolux for $5.4 billion, but eventually sold it to Haier in June 2016 due to antitrust filing against Electrolux.
+The former GE Appliances and Lighting segment was dissolved in 2014 when GE's appliance division attempted to be sold to Electrolux for $5.4 billion, but eventually sold it to Haier in June 2016 due to an antitrust filing against Electrolux.
 GE Lighting (consumer lighting) and the newly created Current, powered by GE, which deals in commercial LED, solar, EV, and energy storage, became stand-alone businesses within the company, until the sale of the latter to American Industrial Partners in April 2019.

 The former GE Transportation division merged with Wabtec on February 25, 2019, leaving GE with a 24.9% holding in Wabtec.

 On July 1, 2020, GE Lighting was acquired by Savant Systems and remains headquartered at Nela Park in East Cleveland, Ohio.